radam9/Bookmarks_Parser/bookmarks_file_structure.md

 Just like in Firefox, all the Chrome bookmarks in an HTML file are contained inside the main `<DL><p>` list.

-The main list usually starts with the `Bookmarks bar` folder, all the bookmarks that follow the `Bookmarks bar` "H3" and are located inside the main list are either inside the `Other Bookmarks` or `Mobile Bookmarks` folder.
-Unlike the Firefox HTML file, the `Mobile Bookmarks` folder is included inside the HTML export, but they are included right after the `Other Bookmarks` `<H3>` and `<A>` items without any kind of separator, so it is not possible to differentiate between them from within the HTML file.
+The main list usually starts with the `Bookmarks bar` folder, all the bookmarks that follow the `Bookmarks bar`'s `<H3>` and are located inside the main list are either inside the `Other Bookmarks` or `Mobile Bookmarks` folder.
+Unlike the Firefox HTML file, the `Mobile Bookmarks` folder is included inside the HTML export, but they are included right after the `Other Bookmarks` `<H3>` and `<A>` items without any kind of separator, so it is not possible to differentiate between them (the `Other bookmarks` and `Mobile Bookmarks`) from within the HTML file.

 #### Chrome HTML Bookmark file Template